How To Check Transmission Fluids

 A transmission changes the gears of an engine, transferring power to the wheels to move the car ahead.
 Like an engine, the transmission has many moving parts, which all need to be kept lubricated and cool to keep the transmission working properly.
 That’s why it’s important to always have enough fresh, clean transmission fluid.

 There are different ways to determine if the fluid is dirty or running low.
-Our team at BMW of Stratham will go over how to check different transmission fluids and where you can get it looked at near Stratham, Portsmouth, or Exeter.
+Our team at BMW of Stratham will go over how to check different transmission fluids and how to do a transmission fluid check on your BMW and where you can get it looked at near Stratham, Portsmouth, or Exeter.

 Checking Automatic Transmission Fluid